The Forests of North Pikes Creek

 When scientists began tracking birds with radio transmitter tags, they discovered that young forest species, such as the Golden-winged warbler, a species of greatest conservation need, also used mature forests during different parts of the day and during various stages of their life cycle.
 Conversely, birds thought to use mature forests exclusively, such as the Veery and Swainson’s thrush, were found to be using young forest habitat also, and preferred it during the post-fledging period.
 This research has important implications for forest managers and conservationists, who must meet the challenge of providing enough young forest for wildlife.
 Both interior forest-dependent and young forest-dependent species are declining, largely in part to the decline of young forest.
 Scientific management of forests today must focus on providing mixed age classes of forests in the landscape, which will provide a balanced combination of young, old and edge habitats to benefit all our breeding birds.

 The hundred acres of upland aspen stands, purchased along with the wetlands for the North Pikes Creek Wetlands Community Forest, present an opportunity to create early successional forest habitat as part of an overall plan to provide mixed age class stands in close proximity, for breeding and migrating birds.
-The value of owning the community forest is the ability to manage it for a balanced mosaic of forest age classes to benefit birds.
+The value of owning the forest is the ability to manage it for a balanced mosaic of forest age classes to benefit birds.
 Early successional forest is useful for breeding birds when it is between 0 and 15 years from regeneration.
-The aspen forests at the Community Forest have “aged-out”.
-More than a hundred acres of upland aspen in the Community Forest have become a virtual “dead zone,” restricting birds that need young forest to a small amount of edge habitat along the creek and the beaver ponds.
-The Community Forest is part of a well-used migratory corridor that cuts across the Bayfield Peninsula, and offers a full-service stopover site for migratory birds.
+When North Pikes Creek's aspen forests “age-out”, they become a “dead zone,” restricting birds that need young forest to a small amount of edge habitat along the creek and the beaver ponds.
+The Community Forest is a portion of a well-used migratory corridor that cuts across the Bayfield Peninsula, and offers a full-service stopover site for migratory birds.
 However, its value as a breeding site continues to diminish with each season as early successional forest matures.
 We must now turn our focus on meeting the challenge of providing enough young forest, as part of a balanced mosaic of forest age classes- for the birds.

-To reverse this unhealthy trend, and to optimize this Community Forest habitat for the maximum number and variety of birds and other wildlife, requires the thoughtful intervention of enlightened forest managers employing best management practices.
+To reverse this unhealthy trend, and to optimize this forest habitat for the maximum number and variety of birds and other wildlife, requires the thoughtful intervention of enlightened forest managers employing best management practices.

-The Friends, therefore, endorse the creation and maintenance of a mosaic of forest age classes at North Pikes Creek to provide optimum habitat for a wide range of Wisconsin’s birds and other wildlife species, and to use the scientifically-managed North Pikes Creek Wetlands Community Forest to demonstrate optimal, state-of-the-art, early successional forest habitat management practices for the educational benefit of both private landowners and public land stewards.
+The Friends, therefore, endorse the creation and maintenance of a mosaic of forest age classes at North Pikes Creek to provide optimum habitat for a wide range of Wisconsin’s birds and other wildlife species, and to use the scientifically-managed North Pikes Creek Wetland forests to demonstrate optimal, state-of-the-art, early successional forest habitat management practices for the educational benefit of both private landowners and public land stewards.

 To keep the land healthy, we need a balance of different habitats.
 As we have come to understand the value of wetlands, we’ve stopped draining them and even begun restoring them.
 We've protected thousands of acres of older forest, benefiting the animals that live there.
 Now we must meet the challenge of providing enough young forest for wildlife.